Pontryagin-Guided Policy Optimization for Merton's Portfolio Problem: Comparison with Deep BSDE Methods

-where \(\bigl(\lambda_t,Z_t\bigr)\) now encode how the chosen (suboptimal) policy \(\alpha_t\) influences the costate.
-Although \(\lambda_t\) here does \emph{not} correspond to the fully optimal scenario, it provides a local sensitivity framework akin to a “policy-fixed” BSDE in value-based methods.
-Iteratively adjusting \(\alpha_t\) based on such suboptimal adjoint information can still push \(\alpha_t\) toward \(\alpha_t^*\), as long as the updates move in a direction that improves the global objective \(J\).
+where $\bigl(\lambda_{t},Z_{t}\bigr)$ now encode how the chosen (suboptimal) policy $\alpha_{t}$ influences the costate.
+Although $\lambda_{t}$ here is not the fully optimal costate, it provides a local sensitivity framework similar to a policy-fixed BSDE in value-based methods.
+Iteratively adjusting $\alpha_{t}$ based on such suboptimal adjoint information can push $\alpha_{t}$ toward $\alpha_{t}^{*}$, as long as the updates move in a direction that improves the global objective $J$.